Our Team

 Carole Long Secretary

-Originally from Thunder Bay, Carole now resides in Kaministiquia where she enjoys watching local wildlife, tending to her many houseplants, and working on her culinary skills.
+Originally from Thunder Bay, Carole now lives in Kaministiquia, where she enjoys watching local wildlife, caring for her houseplants, and experimenting in the kitchen.

 Devon Myers